Normanby railway station, Taranaki: Freight services

-Accidents & incidents
+Accidents and incidents

 Normanby station was the site of several accidents, near-misses and other incidents over the years, many associated with the busy level crossing near the station yard.

 In December 1906, a local farmer was fatally injured while loading cattle at the station stockyards.
 According to reports, he was trampled by frightened livestock after a slip during the loading process.

 In January 1913, a horse and cart was struck by a train while crossing the line at the main road level crossing.
 The cart was destroyed and the driver narrowly escaped serious injury.

 A particularly serious incident occurred in March 1933, when a youth was fatally injured during shunting operations.
 The boy attempted to jump onto a moving wagon and slipped beneath the wheels, sustaining fatal injuries.

 Public concern about the safety of the level crossing intensified through the 1930s.
 In 1935, plans were announced to eliminate several crossings across the country, including Normanby and neighbouring Ngaere by constructing overbridges to carry road traffic over the railway line.
 In 1936, plans were complete and steel ordered, and the new overbridge was completed and opened in August 1937, significantly improving safety for both road users and railway operations.

-Another serious road accident occurred on 3 June 1940, when Mr William Minhinnick’s horse-drawn gig was struck by a New Plymouth-bound morning RM class Standard railcar at the level crossing adjacent to Normanby station.
+Another serious road accident occurred on 3 June 1940, when Mr William Minhinnick's horse-drawn gig was struck by a New Plymouth-bound morning RM class Standard railcar at the level crossing adjacent to Normanby station.
 The horse was killed in the collision, and although Mr Minhinnick survived, he was reported to be suffering from shock.

 In 1965, one of the more unusual incidents at Normanby occurred during a police investigation into a burglary at the station post office.
 While at the scene, officers witnessed a motorised railway jigger pass the station with no one aboard.
 It was later determined that the jigger had been stolen from Kakaramea, south of Hāwera, and was eventually recovered near Eltham.
 How far it travelled while unattended remained unknown.